rimasu/sigli/README.md

 nice human readable inputs and outputs.
 These should make it easier to pass the key and cipher information by hand or over the phone.

+**Fair warning - this has been written as learning exercise and is not recommend for any real use at this stage.**
+Feedback welcome.

 The following example generates a new key, encrypts and then decrypts a short message.
 ```bash